 Each of the therapists at Manchester Hypnotherapy is fully registered.
 Full details of which bodies each individual is registered with can be found on our About Us page.

 The therapists at Manchester Hypnotherapy use a common sense, evidence based approach.
-This is the approach used by the vast majority of clinical hypnotherapists and research hypnotherapists.
+This is the approach used by most clinical hypnotherapists.
 Research and analysis shows that hypnosis is not an “altered state” of mind or a special brain state.
 It’s a state of relaxation where the mind is far more than usually able to focus attention on particular ideas and suggestions.

 Choosing a Hypnotherapist

-It is important that you feel comfortable and safe with any hypnotherapist you choose.
-You should also check that they are qualified, registered and insured – in practice, the main hypnotherapy regulatory bodies will refuse to register any hypnotherapist who is not qualified, and insured and so if your therapist is registered with CNHC (the Complementary and Natural Healthcare Council), , the National Council for Hypnotherapy or the General Hypnotherapy Register (there are others but these are the main registers), you will have the security of knowing that your hypnotherapist is a properly trained professional.
+So if your therapist is registered with the National Council for Hypnotherapy or the General Hypnotherapy Register (there are others but these are the main ones), you will have the security of knowing that your hypnotherapist is a properly trained professional.

-Manchester Hypnotherapy – Pam, Anne, Claire, and Zoe practice in Didsbury, south Manchester.
+Manchester Hypnotherapy – Pam, Anne, Paula, Harriet, Zoe and Julie practice in Didsbury, south Manchester.
 Didsbury is convenient for south and city centre Manchester, Gatley, Cheadle, Stockport and Chorlton, and Altrincham and Bowden and within easy reach of north and east Cheshire, south Lancashire and Derbyshire.
 Details are given in the Practice Locations section.
 Manchester Hypnotherapy is contactable by phone on 0161 438 2600 or 07779 575 816.